 Charlie's older brother told her that moving out could be

 expensive.
-He suggested ways she could save money.
+He suggested that she could save money by:

-- Offer to buy lunch for friends who would help her move house,
+- offering to buy lunch for friends who would help her move

-- Contact family and friends to see if they had any second-hand
+- asking if family and friends have any second-hand furniture or

-- Buy only the essential items to begin with.
-For instance, she
+- only buying the essential items to begin with.
+For instance,